 Trundle bed frames hide a second bed beneath the first.
 All you have to do is pull the second bed out and leave it low to the ground or pop it up, and you’ve got a second place to sleep.
 When you don’t want to use it, you can store it away and free up floor space.

 Trundle bed designs are used primarily in guest rooms or children’s rooms.
 They don’t leave any room for under-bed storage, but the ability to hide away a second bed is undoubtedly a space saver.

 Loft Bed Designs

-The loft design solves a serious space issue.
+The loft design solves a severe space issue.
 If your room is too small for anything but one large piece of furniture, consider a loft bed to get more out of your room.
-Keep in mind that you will have to climb a ladder to get into bed, so this bed design is not ideal for anyone with low ceilings or limited mobility.
+Remember that you will have to climb a ladder to get into bed, so this bed design is not ideal for anyone with low ceilings or limited mobility.

 Wrought Iron Bed Designs

 Wrought iron bed frames come in all shapes and sizes, making this more of an umbrella term than a specific bed design.
 The most straightforward wrought iron bed frame consists of nothing more than the feet to hold your bed a few inches off the ground and the horizontal slats for your box spring and mattress.